-The Great Mask leaves its shelter during the funerals of an important dignitary (for example, an Olubaru) only.
+The Great Mask leaves its shelter on the occasion of a funeral to be held for an important dignitary only (i.e. Olubaru).
 A hole is made in the roof of the house of the deceased and the mask is placed through it.
 The upper part of the mask can be seen from far away (see photo above).
 The mask so displayed is the one which was carved in the presence of the deceased when he was still an "Olubaru to be" at the last Sigui.